History 3310Y / 4310Y Oshawa

 This version of the syllabus was posted on 30 July 2014.

 Back to Student page | Down to seminar schedule | Contact Wright

 Email your assignments | Plagiarism | Writing Essays | Writing Book Reviews

 Preparing for Seminars | Internet Research | Trent History | Trent Library

 History 3310Y/4310Y explores the Nazi Holocaust and its implications for modern culture.

-All other required readings in this course take the form of scholarly articles, which can be accessed online via the links in the seminar schedule, below.
+All other required readings in this course take the form of scholarly articles, which can be accessed online.

 The first written assignment will be a critical review essay, i.e. a review of three or four related scholarly books.
 The total number of book pages under review should be approximately 800.

 Note: a book review is not a book report.
 The purpose of a review or review essay is not merely to describe the contents of books in narrative form but to analyze the strengths and weaknesses of books, to estimate their contribution(s) to knowledge, to assess their relationship to each other and to the scholarly field in question, and to provide an opinion to their prospective readers of their general worth.
-The best strategy for familiarizing yourself with the ways and means of writing review essays is to read some.
-Many scholarly journals publish review essays.
-I would direct your attention to the Journal of Canadian Studies in particular.
-It will be considered part of your preparation for your review essay to familiarize yourself with the genre if you have not already done so.
-Click here for Wright's tips on writing book reviews and review essays.
+Click here for Wright's tips on writing book reviews.
 Click here to read a sample review essay.

 Fourth-year students will be held to a higher standard of writing and analysis than third-year students.